 Seasonal Acupuncture Horary Treatments

 Horary treatments consist of five individual tune-ups performed during specific times of the day and year.
-The five seasons – Summer, Late Summer, Autumn, Winter and Spring – each have predominant qualities expressed in nature that correspond with the functions of body, mind, and spirit.
+The five seasons – Summer, Late Summer, Autumn, Winter and Spring – each have predominant qualities expressed in nature that correspond with the functions of our body, mind, and spirit.
 Receiving treatment during these phases brings alignment to these energies in nature.

 Symptoms Commonly Treated with Acupuncture